-How to Create an Authenticated Proxy
+How to create a Proxy

 Create a new Authenticated Proxy